How is a prostate exam done?

 - Will it be painful?

-- How accurate is a DRE at finding cancer?
+- How accurate is a DRE, in terms of finding cancer?

-- Inform their healthcare team if they have hemorrhoids or anal fissures, as the DRE may make them worse
+Inform their healthcare team if they have hemorrhoids or anal fissures, as a DRE may exacerbate these.

 During the DRE

-A DRE is generally not painful and only takes a few minutes to complete.
+A DRE is not usually painful, but it may be slightly uncomfortable.
+It takes only a few minutes to complete.

 After the DRE